expenture/Expense/README.md

 }
 ```

+> Note: OAuth APIs does not follow this convention, they sticks to the [OAuth 2.0 Spec](https://tools.ietf.org/html/rfc6749#section-4.2.2) instead.

 #### Errors And The Error Object

 APIs provided by this app uses conventional HTTP status codes to indicate errors: